Dynamic Ranking and Translation Synchronization: Experiments

 Once the true weights and the observations are generated, one can easily implement our methods using traditional least-squares solvers.
 In our experiments, we use the least-squares solver \texttt{lsqr} from the \texttt{scipy} package of Python.
 Note that in both of our methods, there is a tuning parameter -- $\lambda$ for the Penalized Least-Squares (denoted as DLS later) and $\tau$ for the Projection method (denoted DProj).
 Throughout, we choose $\lambda = (T/S_T)^{2/3}$ and $\tau = (S_T/T)^{2/3}$.

 \paragraph{Dynamic BTL set up.} As noted in Remark \ref{rem:btl_setup}, the Dynamic TranSync model is linked to the Dynamic BTL model.
 Hence, we will also test numerically the performances of our methods on synthetic data generated according to the BTL model.
 The ground truth $w^* = \exp(z^*)$ is generated similarly as in the Dynamic TranSync setup, as well as the observation graphs.
 However the measurements $y_{ij}(t)$ are now generated according to the Dynamic BTL model (see \cite{karle2021dynamic} for more details).
 In this particular setup, we will compare the performance of our methods with two other approaches that focus on dynamic ranking for the BTL model, namely, the Maximum-Likelihood Estimation (MLE) method \cite{bong2020nonparametric} and the Dynamic Rank Centrality (DRC) method \cite{karle2021dynamic}.
-These methods have shown optimal results when the strength of each item is a Lipschitz function of time.
-In our set up, this means that we choose $S_T = o(1)$.
+These methods have shown optimal results when the strength of each item is a Lipschitz function of time, which translates to $S_T = \frac{1}T$ in our set up.
+More generally, the regime of interest in our smoothness assumption is $S_T = o(T)$.

 \paragraph{Results.} The results are summarized below. \begin{enumerate} \item In Figure \ref{fig:plots_transync}, we consider $n = 100$ items and $T$ ranging from $10$ to $200$, where the data is generated according to the Dynamic TranSync model.
 The estimation errors are averaged over $40$ bootstrap simulations and plotted for different regimes of smoothness $S_T$.
 We observe that in every case, DLS and DProj methods give very similar results.
 As expected, the MSE decreases to zero as $T$ increases in every smoothness regime.
 Note that the variance of the error, represented by the vertical bars, is also decreasing with $T$.